elementary/hig/code-reviews/prepare-code-for-review.md

 }
 ```

 Don't worry, we understand this is sometimes a difficult advice to follow thoroughly.
-But if your commit history seems hard to follow what you actually did, it might be worth the effort to [clean up the Git history with interactive rebasing](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
-This makes it much easier for a reviewer to follow your changes and minimizes the risk of introducing regressions.
+But if the nature of the code changes in your commits seem to be rather unrelated, its probably worth the effort to [clean up the Git history with interactive rebasing](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
+This extra step makes it much easier for another person to review your changes and minimizes the risk of regressions for all of us.

 ## Describe your change